Nicolas388/pact-5/README.md

    ```bash
    chmod +x /path/to/pact
    ```
-3. (Optional) Add the path to your `$PATH` environment variable or adding the line to your shell profile.
+3. (Optional) Add the path to your `$PATH` environment variable by adding the line to your shell profile.
    ```bash
    export PATH=$PATH:/path/to/
    ```